 Course Material Production

 Faculty Support distributes materials via our materials distribution website.
 Students may either order a bound and printed copy (for a fee) or download a PDF file (for free).
 If you submit an original electronic copy, students will be able to search the materials.
-Materials should arrive in faculty support 3-4 weeks before classes begin, and the sooner the better.
-If you have additional questions or need further assistance, please contact Ronnie Rease or Sylvia Johnson (x9280).
+If you have additional questions or need further assistance, please contact Ronnie Rease (9286).

 Prior to submitting your course material documents for photocopying:

 - Please review the course material preparation guidelines.